Plan your trip

 ACCOMMODATIONS The host hotel for BSDFF 2019 is the Holiday Inn Downtown Missoula.
 Providing that special brand of Missoula hospitality in their newly renovated riverside hotel, the Holiday Inn downtown is home base for filmmakers and festival visitors from around the world.
-Special rates for attendees available soon, stay tuned for updates.
+Special rates available to festival attendees through February 1st!

 Take advantage of your trip to Big Sky to exlore this spectacular corner of the globe.
 There's plenty to do for those willing to lace up their snowboots, or those looking for 5-star dining and a local craft brew.
 Plan some extra curricular activities with help from Montana tourism partners.
 Click below to get started planning your Montana adventure during BSDFF 2019.